GohJW/SARSLCgroundtruthing/README.md

 ## How to use
 ### config.yaml
 The config.yaml file is used to specify the netCDF file locations, shpfile location, output folder location and chip parameters.
-> Note: We assume that the program takes the image as range for row and azimuth for column, if the image is not in this orientation set `Transpose` to ```True```
+> Note: We assume that the program takes the image as range for row and azimuth for column, if the image is not in this orientation set `transpose` to ```True```
 ```
 netcdfPathlist:
   - 'data/SAR_CPLX_20190823071330_9.6G_HH_12_pres_2_fdc_246.sar.rgo.sig.nc'